 Charlie is a saint.
 He craves chocolate, but gets only cabbage soup – and doesn’t grumble about it.
-He won’t take extra rations from his mother even when he’s starving.
-And, when he finds some money in the street, he indulges himself very carefully, with one eye on the needs of his family.
+He won’t take extra rations even when he’s starving.
+And, when he finds some money in the street, he thinks about his family, too.

 Charlie is gentle and loving and almost without hope.
-Just like his grandparents, we want him to find a ticket against all the odds.
-As it turns out, we don’t need to worry – because Charlie was always going to win a golden ticket – and the factory.
+Just like his grandparents, we want him to find a ticket.
+As it turns out, we don’t need to worry – because Charlie was always going to win a golden ticket (and the factory).

-- Chapter 11 is titled “The Miracle” because, in it, Charlie finds a Golden Ticket tucked inside a bar of Whipple-Scrumptious Fudgemallow Delight.
-In fact, the real miracle takes place a chapter earlier, in which Charlie finds 50p buried in the snow: “Several people went hurrying past … None of them was searching for any money.”
-So the money is just there, waiting for Charlie to claim it – and that sounds pretty miraculous to me.
+- Chapter 11 is titled “The Miracle” because, in it, Charlie finds a Golden Ticket inside a bar of Whipple-Scrumptious Fudgemallow Delight.
+The real miracle takes place a chapter earlier, when he finds 50p buried in the snow: “Several people went hurrying past … None of them was searching for any money.”
+The money is just there, waiting for Charlie to claim it – and that sounds pretty miraculous to me.

-- The other children are rotten brats.
-They’re greedy and obnoxious, and – the final nail in the coffin – rich enough as it is (and we know how hard the rich man will find it to get into heaven, i.e., Wonka’s factory).
-In searching for Golden Tickets, they get through thousands of chocolate bars between them.
+- The other children are rotten brats and rich enough as it is (and we know how hard the rich man will find it to get into heaven, i.e., Wonka’s factory).
+They get through thousands of chocolate bars looking for a golden ticket.
 Charlie does it in four.
-With those odds, clearly he’s on a roll.
+With those odds, clearly he’s special.

-- Each of the children get a reward commensurate with their ghastly behaviour.
+- Each child gets a reward commensurate with their ghastly behaviour.
 Skinny Charlie is meek and gentle … and the meek shall inherit the Earth.
 At the end of the book, Charlie (and Mr Wonka and Grandpa Joe) shoot through the factory roof, heaven- and glory-bound.

 Last but not least, when Wonka crowns Charlie the winner, it’s exactly what he was expecting: